 Friends are Family Harley Quinn is LEGO set 71020-1.
 It has a score of 82.
 This is average compared to all other sets.
-It is ranked in the top 45.4% scored sets on Brick Insights.
-Based on 6 scored reviews, 13 reviews total.
+The set is recommended by 1 reviews, based on 6 scored reviews and 13 reviews total.
+It is ranked in the top 46.57% scored sets on Brick Insights.
 We know this set was released in 2018, and it is categorised in Collectable Minifigures.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 Ordered a couple packs on Amazon seeing that none of my local stores stock these bad boys.
 While my pulls could've been better (LOVE Clock King.
 Disco Alfred is goofy, but the Gibson Explorer-like guitar is awesome!), none of the parts were damaged and the packs themselves looked like they were pulled fresh from a box.
 If you're wanting minifigs from this series but don't wanna pay for the individual ones you could do much worse.